Sushan-m1710/Law-Home-page/ReadMe.md

 - Css

 Learnings
-- Lernt How to make a text and image next to each other.
+- Learnt how to add images and its properties in this project

 Time taken to complete
 - 3 hours